Sex-crazed cop used South Yorkshire Police helicopter to film swingers' x-rated outdoor romp

 The offending came to light when all four recordings were discovered in a drawer used by Pogmore at Maltby police station in March 2015.

-Mr Wright told jurors there will be attempts to 'trivilaise' the behaviour of the four defendants and Pogmore, for it to be seen as nothing worse than 'isolated incidents of laddish conduct'.
+Mr Wright told jurors there will be attempts by the defence teams to 'trivilaise' the behaviour of the four defendants, in a bid for their alleged offending to be seen as nothing worse than 'isolated incidents of laddish conduct'.

 He added: "This was a deliberate invasion of their privacy for at the very least the inappropriate amusement of the crew and at worst for their sexual gratification.
 It represents not just an abuse of the trust that was placed in them as the crew of the police helicopter, but also a gross waste of a valuable resource and all with the effect that as a result the public confidence in the South Yorkshire Constabulary.